 The intake process is kind of like checking into treatment.
 This is when residents meet their doctors and counselors.
 They will also meet more of the specialists involved in their treatment process.
 There will be questions on both sides, but residents will be asked about their addiction to help ensure that all treatment needs are met.

 It is advisable that those checking into an inpatient treatment program cooperate with the assessments of both their physical and mental conditions.
 These questions and tests help specialists determine exactly what will be necessary to provide a safe and successful stay in treatment.

 Benefits of Inpatient Drug Rehab

-- Freedom from environmental triggers: Another significant benefit of inpatient addiction treatment is that you will be removed from environmental triggers or temptations that can make addiction recovery difficult or almost impossible.
-For instance, if your drug addiction is heavily influenced by your friends who are also drug abusers, you may still be exposed to temptation and find it extremely difficult for you to recover successfully if you’re attending an outpatient center.
-But, if you enter inpatient drug rehab, you may find it easier to focus on your treatment and recovery.
-Inside an inpatient facility, you do not have to worry about family problems, negative influences from friends, or other life challenges that you may face on a daily basis.
-Instead, you can devote all your time and energy to getting your life back on track.
+- Freedom from environmental triggers: Another significant benefit of inpatient rehab is that you will be removed from environmental triggers. or temptations that can make addiction recovery difficult or almost impossible.
+But, if you enter residential drug rehab, you may find it easier to focus on your treatment and recovery.

-- Better treatment outcomes: Inpatient drug rehab care may produce a higher chance that clients will experience the positive effects of addiction treatment and avoid relapse.
-Inpatient treatment is immersive.
-It requires people to actively participate in their recovery and may help them stay in recovery.
-The U.S. Department of Health and Human Services reports that “research has shown that engagement in treatment improves treatment outcomes.”
+- Better treatment outcomes: Inpatient drug rehab care may provide a greater chance for recovery and avoid relapse.
+The nature of inpatient rehab requires people to actively participate in their recovery which may help them stay in recovery.

 Picking an Inpatient Drug Rehab